fritzwill/simplified-memcache/README.md

-Thread-safe cache for in-memoyr key-value store.
+Thread-safe cache for in-memory key-value store.

 'src' contains examples of using the library